izagawd/LegendaryLang/README.md

 # LegendaryLang

 A compiled programming language that targets native machine code via LLVM.
-It draws syntax inspiration from Carbon and Rust, featuring ownership semantics, trait-based polymorphism, compile-time generics, and a four-tier reference system.
+It draws syntax inspiration from Carbon and Rust, featuring ownership semantics, trait-based polymorphism, compile-time generics, and a reference system with shared and mutable borrows.

 ## Table of Contents